-The vineyard is located on a prominent very narrow ridgeline that rises near the valley floor and the vines are planted on both the steep sides and on top of this ridge.
+The vineyard is located on a prominent very narrow ridge-line that rises near the valley floor and the vines are planted on both the steep sides and on top of this ridge.
 Flat land does not exist in this vineyard.
 Despite being only four acres there are a surprising number of exposures and microclimates.
 This little gem of a property has allowed the Lindstroms to plant grapes that have exposure in all directions.
-With all this variety in terroir – a number of site specific clone and rootstocks were carefully chosen.
+With all this variety in terroir – a number of site specific clone and rootstock were carefully chosen.

-The diversity of microclimates on the property ensures that they never pick the entire vineyard at once.
+The diversity of micro climates on the property ensures that they never pick the entire vineyard at once.
 It is separated into 11 different blocks and each block is picked as it ripens.
 The vineyard acquired its name, Nicali from combining the names of Greg’s two daughters, Nicole and Ali.
 After realizing the potential of his vineyard (above and beyond merely selling the fruit) Greg decided to make wine commercially and hired well-respected winemaker, Celia Welch.
 She has made every vintage since the initial release dating from 2005.